nmc97/logan-screen-accessions/README.md

 2. Think about how it deals with logs
 3. Add Diamond option and make minimap2 optional
 4. Parse output files and summarise
-5. change it so that it can be run from anywhere
+5. Change it so that it can be run from anywhere
-6. move scripts out of workflow directory into scripts directory
+6. Move scripts out of workflow directory into scripts directory
-7. write it so that it builds mamba environments within rules (maybe not neccessary in this case)
+7. Write it so that it builds mamba environments within rules (maybe not neccessary in this case)
-8. Consider changing minimap to deal with contiggs using `-x asm5`
+8. Consider changing minimap to deal with contigs using `-x asm5`
+9. Change how it calculates metrics
+10. think about removing more files if needed
+11. Consider how it could work for multiple query sequences (saves downloading the same thing over and over again)